 When in Rome!

-Check out Catherine below looking at the new blue cheese & bacon burger at Mcdonald’s.
+Check out Catherine below looking at the new blue cheese & bacon burger at McDonald’s.
 Blek!

-If you’re interested in cutting down on fast food or quitting altogether, I highly recommend reading Eric Schlosser’s book Fast Food Nation,
+If you’re interested in cutting down on fast food or quitting altogether, I highly recommend reading Eric Schlosser’s book Fast Food Nation

 From animal cruelty to chemical additives in McDonald’s meat, it’s eye-opening.
 Never mind all the tax shelters and other unethical things going on in the McDonald’s corporate giant.
-That book was the
+That book was the tipping point in my decision to leave fast food behind – or so I thought.

 Eye-opening book that uncovers the horrors behind fast food besides the obvious health implications.